 Outdoorsy not your style?
 Since so many companies now offer some variation of lightweight outerwear, you’ve got plenty of options that don’t sacrifice fashion for weight.
-Nau’s Carry-On Blazer for women weighs in at a mere 8 oz., and L.L.Bean’s Trail Model rain jacket for men is another lightweight option.
-Travel outfitters such as Magellan’s and TravelSmith also have a variety of weight-conscious options.
+L.L.Bean’s Trail Model rain jacket for men is a lightweight option, and other travel outfitters such as Magellan’s and TravelSmith also have a variety of weight-conscious options.

 Electronics: Just Say Yes